 Not having a digital device reduces the access low-income individuals have to all the different activities or information you can access online.
 Low-income individuals have a much lower rate of Broadband adoption than the overall population.
-Only 54% of individuals low-income have fixed Broadband compared to 67% overall, suggesting accessibility and/or affordability issues may be preventing lowincome individuals from accessing fixed Broadband.
+Only 54% of low-income individuals have fixed Broadband compared to 67% overall, suggesting accessibility and/or affordability issues that are preventing low-income individuals from accessing fixed Broadband.